Category Archives: Uncategorized

 How do you do it?
 How do you train circus with your brain?
 Well, chances are pretty good you’ve already been doing it!

 • Start with the big picture.
 Why did you come to class in the first place?
-Our training “why” is actually the most important piece of our circus puzzle, with or without a pandemic.
+Our training “why” is actually the most important piece of our circus puzzle.
 Did you imagine yourself performing in an arena full of people?
 Busting out a perfect split?
 Holding a handstand for 30 seconds?
 Get that picture firmly in your mind.

 • If performing is your jam, grab your favorite song and imagine yourself performing – flawlessly – every single badass move you’ve ever yearned for.
 Let it get your heart all fluttery.